Skip to main content

 To minimize the chance of invalid syntax, some basic validation will be performed by formatQuery for the "in", "notIn", "between", and "notBetween" operators for all formats except "json" and "json_without_ids", even if no validator function or field validators are specified.

-• Rules that specify an "in" or "notIn" operator will be deemed invalid if the rule's value is neither an array with at least one element (i.e. value.length > 0) nor a non-empty string.
+• Rules with an operator of "in" or "notIn" will be deemed invalid if the rule's value is neither an array with at least one element (value.length > 0) nor a non-empty string.